 Sign Up for a Free Trello Account

 If you notice you work well under a little pressure mixed with some accountability, this tip is especially for you.
-I have found Trello to be the simplest and most visual project management tool, making it a favorite among those who don’t consider themselves to be a “techie” and only need a way to capture ideas and keep up with tasks and deadlines.
+I have found Trello to be the simplest and most visual project management tool, making it a favorite among those who don’t consider themselves a “techie” and only need a way to capture ideas and keep up with task deadlines.

 Trello consists of three main parts: